sodacan-net/sodacan-core/documentation/architecture.md

 - gather input, create messages, and put them on the message bus, or
 - send messages from the bus onto external systems

 The technology used by an adapter varies by adapter, but on one side of the adapter is usually the SodaCan message bus.
+The other side being whatever behavior is needed to interface to message, database, or similar.

+### Message Oriented
+A message oriented architecture, if taken to its extreme, means that there is a complete decoupling between components.
+SodaCan attempts to do just that.
+The cost of a message oriented architecture is that there is an overhead to using messages.
+An actual message is created by a producer, published to a broker (message bus) and subscribed to by zero or more consumers.
+In SodaCan terms, modules, which provide the decision making, and adapters, which interface to the outside world, are the components.

-## Publish Subscribe
+### Publish Subscribe
 Components of this system communicate using publish/subscribe semantics.
 You should be at least a little familiar with
 <a href="https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern" target="_blank">publish-subscribe</a> design pattern before reading further.

+### Module Testablility
+Modules are 100% standalone with no dependencies on any other modules.
+Knowing this, the author of a module should not need to be concerned with anything other than what that module needs and what it produces.
+And, because it is message oriented, there is no restriction on where messages originate from (or where they go).

+To unit test a module only requires a collection of messages to be fed to the module and a way to verify that the resulting messages, if any, contain the expected results.
+There is no need for a mock database to be provided.
+And, with the use of "deployment mode", a module can be integration tested in a "live" environment with no effect on the real live environment.

 ### Messages
 In SodaCan, `PUBLIC` variables are essentially messages waiting to be sent.
 And, `SUBSCRIBE` variables are messages waiting to be received.
 Messages are exchanged through what is called a **topic** which is defined in more detail below.
 Simply put, a topic groups together messages of a specific format.
 That format is then the topic name.

 All messages contain a `timestamp` which implies a temporal sequence for messages.
+Messages contain an "offset" attribute which uniquely describes each individual message within a topic.

 The producer is also identified in a message.
 Messages also contain a `key` and a `payload`, both of which are optional.

 ### Message Bus
 Abstractly, a message bus exits to exchange messages.
 Ignoring security, anyone can produce a message and anyone can consume messages.
 In SodaCan, the message bus is an implementation detail handled in the background.
 The modules that make up a system are unaware of the bus itself.
 Like a post office handles the logistics of getting a newspaper from its source (producer) to its destination(s) (consumer(s)).
 In a message bus architecture, the producer of a message as no control over who consumes that message.
-And, in general, the consumer has no control over who, how or when the messages it receives is produced.
+And, in general, the consumer has no control over who, how or when the messages it receives are produced.
 This is the essence of decoupling in a microservice architecture.

-In the following diagram, messages are produced by Modules A and C without an knowledge of where they will be consumed or even if they will be consumed.
+In the following diagram, messages are produced by Modules A and C without any knowledge of where they will be consumed or even if they will be consumed.

 ```mermaid
 flowchart BT;